gioppoluca/foundry-beams/README.md

    - Style: the style of the beam: actually available laser and lightning
    - If you want to activate a region on the beam
    - Configure the associate region: mind that the region will take a name associated with the token thus if you later change the token name the region at the moment is left orphaned of the beam.

+#### Beam Types
+**LEGACY**: _laser_ and _lightning_ are from the first implementation of the module and have the problem that they do not respect roofs
+**CURRENT**: _laserSeq_ uses Sequencer to generate the beam.
+Is the new implementation that respect the roofs and also allows for nicer looking beams.  more will come as also some fine tuning.

 #### WARNINGS
 Token MUST face east since the rotation of the token is used to move the beam and the rotation of 0 is the horizontal line/axes emitting on the right: thus the token part that emit the beam has to be rotated accordingly.